The incompetent modeler

 mindmap

-I demonstrate that these are critical factors in the execution of FIModeling, and that with this new framing we can try and make a little more sense around our wicked problem.
+I’ve demonstrated that access patterns and library forms are critical factors in the execution of FIModeling, and that with this new framing we can try and make a little more sense around our wicked problem.

 Afraid of change?
 Leave it here.